gabrysera/DataMining/README.md

 # DataMining
-Classification for stroke cases using 3 different classifiers
+Classification for stroke deseases cases using 3 different classifiers